ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

 {:note: .note}
 {:important: .important}

-# Achieving Full Disk Encryption with LUKS in Red Hat Enterprise Linux
+# Achieving full disk encryption with LUKS in RHEL6
 {: #LUKSencryption}

-You can encrypt partitions on your Red Hat Enterprise Linux 6 server with Linux Unified Key Setup-on-disk-format (LUKS), which is important when it comes to mobile computers and removable media.
+You can encrypt partitions on your RHEL6 server with Linux Unified Key Setup-on-disk-format (LUKS), which is important when it comes to mobile computers and removable media.
 LUKS allows multiple user keys to decrypt a master key that is used for the bulk encryption of the partition.

 These steps assume that the server can access a new, unencrypted {{site.data.keyword.blockstoragefull}} volume that was not formatted or mounted.
 For more information about connecting {{site.data.keyword.blockstorageshort}} to a Linux host, see [Connecting to iSCSI LUNs on Linux](/docs/infrastructure/BlockStorage?topic=BlockStorage-mountingLinux).